 In principle, DIT does not offer any financing possibilities for doctorates.
 In externally funded research and development projects, however, doctoral positions are often advertised as well.
 A position as a research assistant may have to be organised independently of the doctorate.
 Foundations offer a variety of scholarships.

-DIT's Graduate Center offers qualifications for young researchers.
+DIT's Graduate Centre offers qualifications for young researchers.
 This offer includes academic competences, methodological competences, publication and presentation competences as well as research project-related competences.

 This includes seminars, workshops and exercises on topic identification and exposé, literature research and management, didactics, ethics and data protection.